DIR-LAB/DGAP/README.md

-# DGAP
+# DGAP: Efficient Dynamic Graph Analysis on Persistent Memory
 [//]: # (DGAP: Efficient Dynamic Graph Analysis on Persistent Memory [SC'23])

-This is the source code of DGAP, a framework for efficient dynamic graph analysis on persistent memory.
-You can learn more about this in our [SC 2023 paper (TBA)](#).

-This repo includes the source code of DGAP along with other state-of-the-art dynamic graph processing systems (LLAMA [2], GraphOne [3], and XP-Graph [4]) and data structures (CSR, and BAL) that we compared with in our performance evaluation.
+This repo includes the source code of DGAP along with other state-of-the-art dynamic graph processing systems (LLAMA [2], GraphOne [3], and XP-Graph [4]) and data structures (CSR, and BAL), which are ported to run on persistent memory.
 It also includes PMDK (v1.12.1) with necessary changes required in DGAP (please check in [changes in PMDK](#changes-in-pmdk) for more details).
-Finally, it contains few sample datasets that we used in our experiments/tests.

 ## Citing DGAP: